How to run high availability Mosquitto on Kubernetes

 type: primary

-And add a second deployment which uses this config:
+And add a second deployment which uses this config.
+We use podAntiAffinity to schedule it on another node:

 apiVersion: apps/v1